 Spacers and Valved Holding Chambers (VHCs) for Use with Metered Dose Inhalers (MDIs)

-Spacers and Valved Holding Chambers (VHCs) are medical devices approved by the Food and Drug Administration and available by prescription.
+Spacers and Valved Holding Chambers (VHCs) are medical devices approved by the Food and Drug Administration for use with inhaled medications.
+These may be prescribed as recognized medical devices.
 The purpose of using a spacer/VHC is to improve inhaled medication delivery to the lower airways and decrease potential side effects such as candidiasis (thrush) and dysphonia (hoarseness).
 This is achieved primarily by enhancing hand-mouth coordination with the use of metered-dose inhalers (MDI) which reduces oral deposition of the particles and increases the fraction of droplets.

 Spacer is a generic term for any open tube placed on the mouthpiece of an MDI to extend its distance from the mouth.
 A VHC is a spacer that is manufactured with a one-way valve to regulate inspiratory flow and prevent exhalation into the device.
 Often, a VHC has a whistle to provide feedback on correct inspiratory flow.
 Due to its one-way valve and whistle, VHCs are preferable to spacers.